reinert/requestor/README.md

 bookService.get(123).success(books -> render(books));

-// PUT a book in the resource with ID 123 from '/api/books/123' and receive the updated book bookService.put(123, book).success(updatedBook -> renderBook(updatedBook));
+// PUT a book in the resource with ID 123 from '/api/books/123' and receive the updated book bookService.put(123, book).success(updatedBook -> render(updatedBook));

 // DELETE the book of ID 123 from '/api/books/123' (returns void) bookService.delete(123).success(() -> showSuccess('Book was deleted.'));
 ```

-Although Requestor provides this ready-to-use REST facade, you may find more useful to extend `AbstractService` class (which RestService inherits) and implement your own service clients.
+Although Requestor provides this ready-to-use REST client, you may find more useful to extend `AbstractService` class and implement your own service clients.
 Don't worry, you'll write less code than existing code generation solutions while keeping full control of the request flow.

-**AbstractService** gives you the advantage of little coding while allows you to have full control of requesting logic if you need to implement specific rules.
+**AbstractService** gives you the advantage of little coding while allows you to have full control of requesting logic in case you need to customize it.
 Additionally, you are benefited with better testing capabilities and bug tracking.
 See more details in [REST](#rest) section.